LilbabxJJ-1/CharmCord/Docs/functions/args.md

+# $args
 ---
-description: Used to grab any arguments that have/will be given when using command
+description: Used to grab any arguments that have/will be given when using commands
 ---

-# args
+## Use

 ```python
 bot.command(